solana-foundation/developer-content/content/guides/getstarted/solana-token-airdrop-and-faucets.md

 _Available for Devnet_

-RPC Providers can opt in to distributing Devnet SOL via their Devnet Validators.
+RPC Providers can opt in to distributing devnet SOL via their Devnet Validators.

 _\*If you are an RPC Provider and want to distribute SOL please get in touch
 here: [Form](https://c852ena8x5c.typeform.com/to/cUj1iRhS)_